aws/karpenter-provider-aws/designs/aws-launch-templates-options.md

 we should use `node.k8s.aws/` as the prefix for any node labels we choose to use.

-Lastly, in keeping with another Kubernetes convention (such as `kubernetes.io/service-name`), we should use `lower-case-with-hypens`, not `camelCase` for words following the `/`.
+In keeping with another Kubernetes convention (such as `kubernetes.io/service-name`), we should use `lower-case-with-hypens`, not `camelCase` for words following the `/`.

+Lastly, using launch template names, rather than ids, will be more familiar to Kubernetes users and should cut down on manual work and errors.
+Since the EC2 APIs that use launch templates can take either names or ids, it seems like names are an more useful choice.
+In the future we can consider adding id support as well, if there is demand for it.

 ## Architecture